Hilário (footballer, born 1975)

 Henrique Hilário Meireles Alves Sampaio (born 21 October 1975), known as Hilário, is a Portuguese football coach and former player who played as a goalkeeper.
-He is a goalkeeping coach at Premier League club Chelsea.
+He is the goalkeeping coach of the England national team.

 He spent most of his professional career with Porto and Chelsea, mainly as a backup.
 He appeared in 160 Primeira Liga matches over nine seasons.

 Club career

 Porto and loans

 Hilário was born in São Pedro da Cova, Porto District.
-After emerging through FC Porto's youth system, he left and began playing professionally with Associação Naval 1º de Maio and Académica de Coimbra – respectively in the Segunda Divisão and Segunda Divisão de Honra.
+After emerging through Porto's youth system, he left and began playing professionally with Naval and Académica de Coimbra – respectively in the Segunda Divisão and Segunda Divisão de Honra.

-Hilário returned to Porto for the 1996–97 season, after Vítor Baía's departure to FC Barcelona, appearing in 18 matches as the club won the Primeira Divisão championship for the third successive season.
+Hilário returned to Porto for the 1996–97 season, after Vítor Baía's departure to Barcelona, appearing in 18 matches as the club won the Primeira Divisão championship for the third successive season.
 He soon would be deemed surplus to requirements however (Baía also returned from Spain in January 1999), being loaned four times during his spell while also being demoted to the reserves.

 Nacional

-Released by Porto in summer 2004, Hilário signed with C.D.
-Nacional on a permanent basis.
-He played 29 matches in his first year, but lost his importance after the arrival of Swiss Diego Benaglio.
+Released by Porto in summer 2004, Hilário signed with Nacional on a permanent basis.
+He played 29 matches in his first year, but lost his place after the arrival of Swiss Diego Benaglio.